-- Under running water clean the fish, and then cut into serving portions, such as 2 inch by 2 inch squares.
+- Under running water clean the fish, and then cut into serving portions, such as 2-inch by 2-inch squares.

 - Sprinkle the fish segments lightly with salt, and then rub in the grated orange rind, on both sides.
 Proceed to roll in the flour-paprika mixture.

-- Heat olive oil over flame, then fry the fish slices until they are golden brown.
+- Heat olive oil over a flame, then fry the fish slices until they are golden brown.
 Drain on paper towels, then place over lettuce which is arranged on a serving platter decoratively.
 Place the orange slices from the 4 oranges on it decoratively, garnish with the onion (preferably sautéed in olive oil of its own), and put mint leaves and olives on top.